 This will come fairly early in the script.
 Use the left-arrow key to select “yes” and hit Return/Enter to resume/finish the script.
 The script will take about 5 minutes to complete.

-Once the script completes, the Toolkit server is complete and running.
 Here are the steps to log into the graphical interface.

 – Option 1: Log into Glish and run: startxfce4